ycpcs/cs320-spring2016/lectures/lecture06.md

 Note that in the case of Rectangle/Square, there is no problem if Rectangles and Squares are *immutable*, meaning their properties are fixed (no setter methods).

 LSP can be restated as **Design by Contract**.
-In order for a derived class to substitutable for its base class, the derived class must *honor the contract* of the base class.
+In order for a derived class to be substitutable for its base class, the derived class must *honor the contract* of the base class.

-The contract for each method in the class is based on *pre-conditions* and *post-conditions*:
+The contract for each method in a class is based on *pre-conditions* and *post-conditions*:

 > Pre-condition: that which must be true before a method is called.
 If the pre-conditions for a method are not met, that method should not be called.

+> **Who is responsible for enforcing the pre-conditions?**

 > Post-condition: that which is guaranteed to be true after the method is called.
 If the post-conditions for a method can not be met, the method should not return (assertion).

+> **Who is responsible for enforcing the post-conditions?**

 We can restate the LSP in terms of the contracts.
 A derived class is substitutable for its base class if:
 > 1. Its pre-conditions are no stronger than the base class method(s).